 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our law firm is 100% operational, available in-person and 24/7 assistance by email and phone.
 Read More

 Posted on November 08th, 2019

 Veterans Day is a day to honor those who bravely served our Nation and proudly worn our country's uniform.
-It is also important that we don't overlook the sacrifices of those who support our military.
-I'm referring to the millions of men and women who made daily sacrifices as a military spouse.
+It is also important that we don't overlook the sacrifices of those who support our military and therefore, this Veterans Day, lets remember the millions of men and women who made daily sacrifices as a military spouse.

 Originally known as "Armistice Day", Veterans Day was first celebrated to mark the end of World War I in 1918, which officially ended at the 11th hour of the 11th day of the 11th month.
 It became a federal holiday in 1938 and after the Korean War and World War II, Armistice Day was known as Veterans Day.
 On June 1, 1954, President Eisenhower signed the legislation introduced by congressman Edward Rees to change the name of Armistice Day to Veterans Day.
 Since then, November 11 has been officially celebrated for honoring veterans who have served in the United States Armed Forces for their unwavering courage, sacrifice, and love for the country.

 Veterans Day is special because it honors the many military figures who have done incredible things to ensure the safety of the American people.
 There are many ways you can contribute to show gratitude and appreciation to our veterans who have served our country during peace or wartime:

 In addition to the known threats of combat, military members who have served the United States of America faced many silent health risks as a result of exposure to harmful chemicals as part of their military occupation.